Joint Waveform Design for MIMO-OFDM DFRC Systems: Simulation results

 \section{Simulation results}

-In this section, we verify the proposed waveform design strategies through simulations.
+In this section, we verify the proposed waveform design schemes through simulations.
 The total transmit power $P_T$ is normalized to be 1, and each entry of the frequency-domain channel matrix ${\boldsymbol{H}(k)}$ is subject to standard complex Gaussian distribution.
+It is noteworthy that more standardized channel model will be adopted in our future work to verify the performance of the proposed scheme.
 The DFRC BS is equipped with $N_T=20$ antennas.
 The number of receive antennas at the communication user is $N_R=10$.
 The data streams are modulated by quadrature phase shift keying (QPSK).
 The number of the OFDM subcarriers is $N=16$.
 The interested detection target is located at the angle of ${0^ \circ }$.
-In the figures, the traditional scheme in \cite{FLiu2} labelled with `Traditional scheme' is provided as the benchmark scheme, the designs with the strict CRB minimization constraint (mentioned in Section \ref{s3} B) and the performance trade-off are labelled with `Strict' and `Trade-off', respectively, and we use `ISI-min' (inter-stream interference minimization), and `AR-max' (achievable rate maximization) to distinguish the proposed two strategies.
-Note that the precoding matrix design corresponding to `AR-max' strategy in Eq. (\ref{eqn43}) is an approximate solution, thus the derived achievable rate using the proposed precoding design will be lower than the ideal optimal result of OP9, and these two cases are labelled as `Actual' and `Ideal', respectively.
+In the figures, the traditional scheme in \cite{FLiu2} labelled with `Traditional scheme' and the JCAS scheme in \cite{JCAS} labelled with `JCAS scheme' are provided as the benchmark schemes, the designs with the strict CRB minimization constraint (mentioned in Section \ref{s3} B) and the performance trade-off are labelled with `Strict' and `Trade-off', respectively, and we use `ISI-min' (inter-stream interference minimization), and `AR-max' (achievable rate maximization) to distinguish the proposed two schemes.
+In the simulation, the trade-off factor $\rho$ corresponds to $\rho_1$ in the 'ISI-min' scheme and $\rho_2$ in the 'AR-max' scheme, respectively.
+Note that the precoding matrix design corresponding to `AR-max' scheme in Eq. (\ref{eqn47}) is an approximate solution, thus the derived achievable rate using the proposed precoding design will be lower than the ideal optimal result of OP9, and these two cases are labelled as `Actual' and `Ideal', respectively.